Specialised Foundation Programme in the North West of England

 All programmes have one common purpose and SFPs are designed to ensure that all trainees achieve the core competencies of foundation training whilst simultaneously supporting the development of key skills in other areas of medicine.

 Applications for SFPs can only be made via the national Foundation Programme website and the recruitment portal, Oriel.
-The application window is the same as the application window for FP and applicants will be invited to express an interest in applying for SFP during completion of the national application on Oriel.
+The application window is the same as the application window for FP.
+Applicants are advised to follow the guidance published by the UKFPO for further information on how to preference these programmes.

 Employing Trust